Mediation and Judicial Services

 Mediation is a means of resolving disputes in an informal and non-adversarial atmosphere.
 The issues that can be mediated are not restricted to medical or temporary total disability benefits.

 The parties to a dispute use a neutral third party to facilitate discussion.
 The mediator assists the parties in identifying the issues in dispute and establishing common goals.
 The mediator has no decision-making authority or interest in the outcome of the dispute.
-Judges usually order mediation before a formal hearing.
-This allows the parties to work through their disputes without the downside of handling in court.
+Mediation allows the parties to negotiate a resolution to their disputes and to avoid the expenses and uncertainty of litigating their disputes in court.

 Who are the mediators?